 Service accounts are best for automation because they don't require manual re-authentication.
 OAuth is better if you want automations to act as YOU (showing your name as file owner) instead of 'Service Account' as owner.

-If using service account, open the JSON credentials file and copy the 'client_email' (looks like 'n8n-drive-access@project-id.iam.gserviceaccount.com').
-In Google Drive, create a parent folder like 'Real Estate Automation', share it with the service account email (Editor permissions), and all automation-managed folders will go inside.
+If using a service account, open the JSON credentials file and copy the 'client_email' (looks like '[email protected]').
+In Google Drive, create a parent folder like 'CRE Automation', share it with the service account email (Editor permissions), and all automation-managed deal rooms will go inside.

 Create a dedicated 'Automation' or 'n8n' folder in your Drive to keep automation-managed files separate from personal files.
 Share this entire folder once, and all subfolders inherit permissions automatically.

-Name credentials descriptively: 'Google Drive - Service Account - Real Estate' or 'Google Drive - OAuth - Personal'.
-You can have multiple credentials for different Drive accounts (personal vs brokerage).
+Name credentials descriptively: 'Google Drive - Service Account - CRE' or 'Google Drive - OAuth - Personal'.
+You can have multiple credentials for different Drive accounts (personal vs. firm).

-In Google Drive, manually create a template transaction folder structure: 'TEMPLATE - Transaction Folder' with subfolders (Contracts, Disclosures, Inspection, Appraisal, Title, Closing, Marketing).
-When n8n creates new transaction folders, it will copy this template structure.
-Add a README.txt explaining folder organization.
+In Google Drive, manually create a template deal-room structure: 'TEMPLATE - Deal Room' with subfolders (OM, PSA, Financials, Leases, Third-Party Reports, Title & Survey, Closing, IC Materials).
+When n8n creates new deal rooms, it will copy this template structure.
+Add a README.txt explaining the folder organization.

-Use consistent naming: always 'Contracts' not 'Agreements' in one folder and 'Contracts' in another.
-Standardization makes n8n workflows simpler and helps team members navigate any transaction folder instantly.
+Use consistent naming: always 'Third-Party Reports' not 'Reports' in one folder and 'Third-Party Reports' in another.
+Standardization makes n8n workflows simpler and helps team members navigate any deal room instantly.

-In n8n, create workflow: Webhook (CRM trigger) → Google Drive 'Create Folder' (parent folder) → Google Drive 'Create Folder' (subfolders for Contracts, Disclosures, etc.) → Google Drive 'Share Folder' (with team members) → HTTP Request (save folder link back to CRM).
+In n8n, create a workflow: Webhook (CRM trigger) → Google Drive 'Create Folder' (parent deal room) → Google Drive 'Create Folder' (subfolders for PSA, Financials, etc.) → Google Drive 'Share Folder' (with team members) → HTTP Request (save the deal-room link back to the CRM).
 Test by manually triggering with sample deal data.

-Create folders sequentially (parent first, then children) not in parallel, or you'll get race conditions where children try to create before parent exists.
-Use parent folder ID from previous step as input for subfolder creation.
+Create folders sequentially (parent first, then children) not in parallel, or you'll get race conditions where children try to create before the parent exists.
+Use the parent folder ID from the previous step as input for subfolder creation.

-Create workflow: DocuSign Webhook (contract signed) → DocuSign 'Download Document' → Google Drive 'Upload File' (to specific folder) → Rename file with standard format → Share with team.
-This ensures signed contracts automatically save to Drive without manual downloading/uploading.
+Create a workflow: DocuSign Webhook (PSA signed) → DocuSign 'Download Document' → Google Drive 'Upload File' (to the specific deal-room subfolder) → Rename the file with a standard format → Share with the team.
+This ensures signed PSAs automatically save to Drive without manual downloading/uploading.

-Use CRM deal custom fields to store Drive folder IDs for each transaction.
-This makes it easy for workflows to know where to upload files: retrieve deal by property address, get folder ID, upload to that folder.
+Use CRM deal custom fields to store Drive deal-room folder IDs for each deal.
+This makes it easy for workflows to know where to upload files: retrieve the deal by property address, get the folder ID, upload to that folder.

-Create a test transaction folder using your automation.
+Create a test deal room using your automation.
 Upload sample files manually and via automation.
-Verify folder structure is correct, permissions are appropriate, and files are named consistently.
-Ask team members to access the test folder and confirm they can view/edit as expected based on their role.
+Verify the folder structure is correct, permissions are appropriate, and files are named consistently.
+Ask team members and an LP-test account to access the deal room and confirm they can view/edit as expected based on their role.

-Do 3-5 test transactions with different scenarios (listing, buyer deal, rental, deal with multiple clients) to ensure folder structures and permissions adapt correctly to each situation.
+Do 3-5 test deals with different scenarios (acquisition, development, recap, deal with multiple LPs) to ensure deal-room structures and permissions adapt correctly to each situation.

 Common questions about Google Drive integration